Rikidozan/city-in-east-and-southeast-asia/seminars.md

 * Japan-British Exhibition selected materials

-Count Hirokichi Mutsu, “The Japan-British Exhibition, 1910,” Journal of the Royal Society of Arts 58, no. 2983 (January 21, 1910): 232–43.
+Count Hirokichi Mutsu, “The Japan-British Exhibition, 1910,” *Journal of the Royal Society of Arts* 58, no. 2983 (January 21, 1910): 232–43.

 **Secondary Sources**

-Todd Henry, Assimilating Seoul: Japanese Rule and the Politics of Public Space in Colonial Korea, 1910-45 (Berkeley: University of California Press, 2014), Entire Book.
+Todd Henry, *Assimilating Seoul: Japanese Rule and the Politics of Public Space in Colonial Korea, 1910-45* (Berkeley: University of California Press, 2014), Entire Book.

 Short, John Rennie. *Korea: A Cartographic History*.
 University of Chicago Press, 2012.
 Ch 6 "The Colonial Grid"

+* *If presenting do an overview of Todd Henry's book*

 ### Week 6: Neighborhoods and Local Space in Tokyo

 * Selected maps of Shinjuku station and area around it

 **Literary Approach**

-Alisa Freedman, Tokyo in Transit: Japanese Culture on the Rails and Road (Stanford University Press, 2011), chapter on Shinjuku Station
+Alisa Freedman, *Tokyo in Transit: Japanese Culture on the Rails and Road* (Stanford University Press, 2011), Chapter: "Shinjuku Station sketches : constructing an icon of modern daily life"

 **Secondary Reading**

-Jordan Sand, Tokyo Vernacular: Common Spaces, Local Histories, Found Objects (University of California Press, 2013), chapter on Hiroba.
+Jordan Sand, *Tokyo Vernacular: Common Spaces, Local Histories, Found Objects* (University of California Press, 2013), Ch 1 "Hiroba: The Public Square and the Boundaries of the Commons" [ebook](http://st-andrews.eblib.com/patron/FullRecord.aspx?p=1219559)

+Hein, Carola.
+“Machi Neighborhood and Small Town—The Foundation for Urban Transformation in Japan.” *Journal of Urban History* 35, no. 1 (November 1, 2008): 75–107.

+Jordan Sand, *House and Home in Modern Japan: Reforming Everyday Life 1880-1930* (Cambridge, Mass.; London: Harvard University Press, 2005), Ch 7 "Culture Villages: Inscribing Cosmopolitanism in the Landscape" [ebook](http://hdl.handle.net/2027/heb.05898)

+**Further Reading**

+Explore chapters in Silverberg's *Erotic Grotesque Nonsense*

-Theodore C. Bestor, Neighborhood Tokyo (Stanford University Press, 1990), 1-81
+Theodore C. Bestor, *Neighborhood Tokyo* (Stanford University Press, 1990) (P)

-Miriam Rom Silverberg, Erotic Grotesque Nonsense: The Mass Culture of Japanese Modern Times (University of California Press, 2009), chapter The Household Becomes Modern Life, chapter Asakusa Eroticism

 **Presentation Opportunity**

-David Strand, Rickshaw Beijing: City People and Politics in the 1920s (Berkeley; London: University of California Press, 1993).
+David Strand, *Rickshaw Beijing: City People and Politics in the 1920s* (Berkeley; London: University of California Press, 1993).

 ### Week 7: Architecture and Domestic Spaces

+**Primary Sources**

+* Selected drawings and images, brought by Konrad

+**Secondary Sources**

-Jordan Sand, Harvard University, and Asia Center, House and Home in Modern Japan: Reforming Everyday Life 1880-1930 (Cambridge, Mass.; London: Harvard University Press, 2005), TBD.
+Jordan Sand, *House and Home in Modern Japan: Reforming Everyday Life 1880-1930* (Cambridge, Mass.; London: Harvard University Press, 2005), Introduction and Ch 1-4 (1-161). [ebook](http://hdl.handle.net/2027/heb.05898)

 Yamaguchi, Kiyoko.
-“The New ‘American’ Houses in the Colonial Philippines and the Rise of the Urban Filipino Elite.”
-Philippine Studies 54, no. 3 (January 1, 2006): 412–51.
+“The New ‘American’ Houses in the Colonial Philippines and the Rise of the Urban Filipino Elite.” *Philippine Studies* 54, no. 3 (January 1, 2006): 412–51.

+**Further Reading**

-Miriam Rom Silverberg, Erotic Grotesque Nonsense: The Mass Culture of Japanese Modern Times (University of California Press, 2009), chapter The Household Becomes Modern Life.
+Miriam Rom Silverberg, *Erotic Grotesque Nonsense: The Mass Culture of Japanese Modern Times* (University of California Press, 2009), chapter The Household Becomes Modern Life. [ebook](http://dx.doi.org/10.1525/california/9780520222731.001.0001)

 [Tianjin's Western-Style Chinese Villa | China Heritage Quarterly](http://www.chinaheritagequarterly.org/features.php?searchterm=021_villa.inc&issue=021)

 **Presentation Opportunity**

-William H. Coaldrake, Architecture and Authority in Japan (Routledge, 2002).
+William H. Coaldrake, *Architecture and Authority in Japan* (Routledge, 2002).

+* *Or do a full overview of Jordan Sand's book*

 ### Week 8: Transportation Within and Beyond the City

+**Primary Sources**

+* We will discuss some of the images in *Tokyo in Transit*

+**Secondary Sources**

 Warren, Jim.
-“The Singapore Rickshaw Pullers: The Social Organization of a Coolie Occupation, 1880-1940.”
-Journal of Southeast Asian Studies 16, no. 1 (March 1, 1985): 1–15.
+“The Singapore Rickshaw Pullers: The Social Organization of a Coolie Occupation, 1880-1940.” *Journal of Southeast Asian Studies* 16, no. 1 (March 1, 1985): 1–15.

 Wright, Tim.
-“Shanghai Imperialists versus Rickshaw Racketeers: The Defeat of the 1934 Rickshaw Reforms.”
-Modern China 17, no. 1 (January 1, 1991): 76–111.
+“Shanghai Imperialists versus Rickshaw Racketeers: The Defeat of the 1934 Rickshaw Reforms.” *Modern China* 17, no. 1 (January 1, 1991): 76–111.

+Freedman, Alisa. *Tokyo in Transit: Japanese Culture on the Rails and Road*.
+Stanford University Press, 2011, Introduction and Ch 1-2, 4 (1-115,173-224)

+**Further Reading**

+* *If presenting do an overview of Tokyo in Transit or one of the (P) books below*

-Ericson, Steven J. The Sound of the Whistle: Railroads and the State in Meiji Japan.
-Harvard Univ Asia Center, 1996, TBD
+Ericson, Steven J. *The Sound of the Whistle: Railroads and the State in Meiji Japan*.
+Harvard Univ Asia Center, 1996 (P)

-Freedman, Alisa.
-Tokyo in Transit: Japanese Culture on the Rails and Road.
-Stanford University Press, 2011, TBD.

-Traganou, Jilly.
-The Tōkaidō Road: Traveling and Representation in Edo and Meiji Japan.
-Psychology Press, 2004, TBD
+Traganou, Jilly. *The Tōkaidō Road: Traveling and Representation in Edo and Meiji Japan*.
+Psychology Press, 2004 (P)

-### Week 9: Spaces of Tourism and Liesure
+### Week 9: Spaces of Tourism and Leisure

+**Primary Sources**

 [Globetrotter's Japan: Foreigners on the Tourist Circuit in Meiji Japan: Places](http://ocw.mit.edu/ans7870/21f/21f.027/gt_japan_places/index.html)

 [Globetrotter's Japan: Foreigners on the Tourist Circuit in Meiji Japan: People](http://ocw.mit.edu/ans7870/21f/21f.027/gt_japan_people/ga1_essay01.html)

+**Secondary Sources**

-"Asakusa Eroticism" in Silverberg, Miriam Rom.
-Erotic Grotesque Nonsense: The Mass Culture of Japanese Modern Times.
-University of California Press, 2009.
+Miriam Rom Silverberg, *Erotic Grotesque Nonsense: The Mass Culture of Japanese Modern Times* (University of California Press, 2009), chapter "Asakusa Eroticism" [ebook](http://dx.doi.org/10.1525/california/9780520222731.001.0001)

-"Japanese Tourism to Korea, Circa 1940: The Tension between Tourism Promotion and Assimilation Policies" Japan Focus [Online](http://japanfocus.org/-Kenneth-Ruoff/3498/article.html)
+"Japanese Tourism to Korea, Circa 1940: The Tension between Tourism Promotion and Assimilation Policies" *Japan Focus* [Online](http://japanfocus.org/-Kenneth-Ruoff/3498/article.html)

-Ruoff, Kenneth J. Imperial Japan at Its Zenith: The Wartime Celebration of the Empire’s 2,600th Anniversary.
-Ithaca, N.Y: Cornell University Press, 2010, TBD.
+Ruoff, Kenneth J. *Imperial Japan at Its Zenith: The Wartime Celebration of the Empire’s 2,600th Anniversary*.
+Ithaca, N.Y: Cornell University Press, 2010, Ch 3-5 (82-147).

-**Presentation Opportunity**
+**Further Reading**

+* *If presenting do one of the (P) books below over an overview of Kenneth Ruoff's book as a whole above*

-Joseph De Sapio Modernity and Meaning in Victorian London Tourist Views of the Imperial Capital (Basingstoke: Palgrave Macmillan, 2014).
+Joseph De Sapio *Modernity and Meaning in Victorian London Tourist Views of the Imperial Capital* (Basingstoke: Palgrave Macmillan, 2014).

 Mo, Yajun.
 “Itineraries for a Republic: Tourism and Travel Culture in Modern China, 1866--1954.”
 Ph.D., University of California, Santa Cruz, 2011, TBD

 ### Week 10: Commemoration, Preservation, and Memory

+**Secondary Sources**

+Ho, Denise Y. *Curating Revolution: Politics on Display in Mao’s China.* Cambridge University Press, 2017.
+Ch 2 "Exhibiting New China"

 Abramson, Daniel.
-“Beijing’s Preservation Policy and the Fate of the Siheyuan.”
-Traditional Dwellings and Settlements Review 13, no. 1 (October 1, 2001): 7–22.
+“Beijing’s Preservation Policy and the Fate of the Siheyuan.” *Traditional Dwellings and Settlements Review* 13, no. 1 (October 1, 2001): 7–22.

 Ho, Denise Y., and Jie Li.
-“From Landlord Manor to Red Memorabilia Reincarnations of a Chinese Museum Town.”
-Modern China, July 5, 2015, 0097700415591246. doi:10.1177/0097700415591246.
+“From Landlord Manor to Red Memorabilia Reincarnations of a Chinese Museum Town.” *Modern China*, July 5, 2015, 0097700415591246. doi:10.1177/0097700415591246.

 Yan, X. Winston.
-“Carrying Forward Heritage: A Review of Contextualism in New Construction in Beijing.”
-Journal of Architectural Education (1984-) 50, no. 2 (November 1, 1996): 115–26. doi:10.2307/1425361.
+“Carrying Forward Heritage: A Review of Contextualism in New Construction in Beijing.” *Journal of Architectural Education* (1984-) 50, no. 2 (November 1, 1996): 115–26. doi:10.2307/1425361.

 Zhang, Yue.
-“Steering Towards Growth: Symbolic Urban Preservation in Beijing, 1990-2005.”
-The Town Planning Review 79, no. 2/3 (January 1, 2008): 187–208.
+“Steering Towards Growth: Symbolic Urban Preservation in Beijing, 1990-2005.” *The Town Planning Review* 79, no. 2/3 (January 1, 2008): 187–208.

+* *If presenting, do an overview of Denise Ho's book as a whole*

-### Week 11: Cities Under Occupation
+### Week 11: Cities Under Occupation and in Revolution

+**Literary Source**

+*Wartime Shanghai literature selection*

+**Secondary Sources**

-Henroit, Christian "Scythe and Sojourning in Wartime Shanghai"
+Henroit, Christian "Scythe and Sojourning in Wartime Shanghai" (117-142)

-Selections from:

-Fu, Poshek.
-Passivity, Resistance, and Collaboration: Intellectual Choices in Occupied Shanghai, 1937-1945.
+Fu, Poshek. *Passivity, Resistance, and Collaboration: Intellectual Choices in Occupied Shanghai, 1937-1945*.
 1st ed.
 Stanford University Press, 1997.
+Ch 3 "Collaboration: The 'Gujin group' and the literature of anachronism" (pp110-154)

-Gao, James Zheng.
-The Communist Takeover of Hangzhou: The Transformation of City and Cadre, 1949-1954.
+Gao, James Zheng. *The Communist Takeover of Hangzhou: The Transformation of City and Cadre, 1949-1954*.
 A Study of the Weatherhead East Asian Institute.
 Honolulu: University of Hawai’i Press, 2004.
+Ch 1 (only pp30-38 background on Hangzhou), Ch 3 "The First Efforts" Ch 4 "One Step Back, Two Steps Forward" (altogether pp30-124)

+**Further Reading**

+* *If presenting, do a presentation on either the Fu or Gao books as a whole*

+Henriot, Christian, and Wen-Hsin Yeh, eds. *In the Shadow of the Rising Sun: Shanghai Under Japanese Occupation*.
+New York: Cambridge University Press, 2004.

-Yick, Joseph K. S. Making Urban Revolution in China: The CCP-GMD Struggle for Beiping-Tianjin, 1945-1949.
+Yick, Joseph K. S. *Making Urban Revolution in China: The CCP-GMD Struggle for Beiping-Tianjin, 1945-1949*.
 M.E.
 Sharpe, 1995.

-Henriot, Christian, and Wen-Hsin Yeh, eds.
-In the Shadow of the Rising Sun: Shanghai Under Japanese Occupation.
-New York: Cambridge University Press, 2004.